kimono-koans/httm/README.md

     ```bash
     cp ./httm/httm.1 /usr/local/share/man/man1/
     ```
+4. The optional [ounce](https://github.com/kimono-koans/httm/blob/master/scripts/ounce.bash) and [bowie](https://github.com/kimono-koans/httm/blob/master/scripts/bowie.bash) scripts.
+See the scripts themselves, and below, in the Example Usage section, for more information.
+To install, just copy it to a directory in your path, like so:

+    ```bash
+    cp ./httm/scripts/ounce.bash /usr/local/bin/ounce
+    cp ./httm/scripts/bowie.bash /usr/local/bin/bowie
+    chmod +x /usr/local/bin/bowie /usr/local/bin/ounce
+    ```

 ### Caveats

 Right now, you will need to use a Unix-ish-y Rust-supported platform to build and install (that is: Linux, Solaris/illumos, the BSDs, MacOS).
 Note, your platform *does not* need to support ZFS/btrfs to use `httm`.
 And there is no fundamental reason a non-interactive Windows version of `httm` could not be built, as it once did build, but Windows platform support is not a priority for me right now.
 Contributions from users are, of course, very welcome.